 House of Delegates

-The House of Delegates, AAPA’s policy-making body, consists of voting delegates from 56 chapters, 25 specialty organizations, 8 caucuses and the Student Academy.
+The House of Delegates, AAPA’s policymaking body, consists of voting delegates from 56 chapters, 27 specialty organizations, 8 caucuses, the Student Academy and the current and immediate past House Officers.
 Elected delegates have an effective voice in Academy activities in many ways.

 The Student Academy of AAPA has its own structure, starting with students at individual PA programs.
 All student members of AAPA are considered members of the Student Academy.
 The Student Board of Directors guides Student Academy affairs for the following year.